uccser/cs-field-guide/text/en/curriculum-guides/ncea/assessment-guide-level-2-excellence-data-representation-text.md

 Explain your findings.
 Which seems to be the best for English text?
 Which seems to be the best for Asian text?

-(optional) If you are really keen, you might like to read more about [UTF-16](https://en.wikipedia.org/wiki/UTF-16) and [UTF-32](https://en.wikipedia.org/wiki/UTF-32) to try and figure out why you got the results that you did.
+(optional) If you are keen, you might like to read more about [UTF-16](https://en.wikipedia.org/wiki/UTF-16) and [UTF-32](https://en.wikipedia.org/wiki/UTF-32) to try and figure out why you got the results that you did.

 ## Hints for success